inspectordanno/inspectordanno.github.io/welcome.md

 more_projects: projects.md
 featured: false
 ---
-I'm Dan. 🎉 I'm a developer with a strong interest in data visualization, design, and journalism.
+I'm Dan. 🎉 I'm a front-end engineer with a strong interest in data visualization, design, and journalism.

-I'm currently working as web developer and data visualization engineer at McKinsey, where I make graphics and interactives for readers at [McKinsey.com](https://www.mckinsey.com).
+I'm currently working as a front-end engineer and data visualization developer at McKinsey, where I make graphics and interactives for readers at [McKinsey.com](https://www.mckinsey.com).

-Previously, I worked as a graphics reporter at [The Wall Street Journal](https://www.wsj.com), where I worked with coders, designers, and writers to visualize the news.
+Previously, I worked as a front-end engineer and graphics reporter at [The Wall Street Journal](https://www.wsj.com), where I worked with coders, designers, and writers to visualize the news.

-My homies: HTML, CSS, JavaScript, React, Node, D3, R, and the written word.
+My homies: HTML, CSS, JavaScript, React, Svelte, Node, D3, R, and the written word.

 I have a M.F.A. in [Information Design and Visualization](https://www.northeastern.edu/visualization/) from Northeastern University and a B.A. in Government from Cornell.